caglarturali/elementaryos-greeter-ideas/README.md

 # What is this?

 These are my experiments with the new [greeter](https://github.com/elementary/greeter).
+Here is the [GIMP project file](greeter-ui.xcf) that only contains the ui elements.

 ### Current look-and-feel: